-The Savannah Bee Company stocks pretty much every honey based product imaginable.
-From soap to mead and whipped honey (I’d never heard of this before, nor whipped butter for that matter, but it’s glorious) and of course honey-honey.
+The Savannah Bee Company stocks pretty much every honey-based product imaginable.
+From soap to mead and whipped honey (I’d never heard of this before, nor whipped butter for that matter, but it’s glorious) and of course “honey-honey”.

-You can also do a mead tasting for a few dollars.
+You can also do a mead tasting at this Savannah store for a few dollars.
 Mead is pretty syrupy (thanks to the honey) and some of them, as we found out, are very easy to drink.
 Definitely give them a try!

 Savannah’s Candy Kitchen

 You can’t miss out on Savannah’s Candy Kitchen.
-They have the biggest pick’n’mix I think I’ve ever seen and the most buttery-caramely pralines ever (they usually have free samples of this).
+They have the biggest pick’n’mix I think I’ve ever seen and the most buttery-caramel-y pralines ever (they usually have free samples of this).
 Go there if you’ve got a sweet tooth.